FREE SHIPPING on orders over $75 International: over $250

 Ceramic Teaware

 What makes the various clay bodies so different is their mineral content.
-At their core, stoneware, porcelain, and Yixing clay all have a similar base clay material.
-However, it is the addition of the different minerals that alter the final product.
+At their core, stoneware, porcelain, and Yixing clay all share a common base clay.
+However, it is the addition of the different minerals that alters the final product.
 Also, of course, the glaze composition and firing temperature.

 We can divide ceramic pottery into three main groups: earthenware, stoneware, and porcelain.
 With each category, the specific clay materials increase, and consequently, so does the firing temperature.